EPHS-CyberSecurity-2020-Hour3/CipherProject/Rail_Analysis.md

-The rail fence cipher is written downwards and diagonally along successive rails along an imaginary fence.
+The rail fence was useful in ancient greece when they used a special tool called a scytale to make encryption and decryption easier.

+due to a small number of keys the rail fence cipher is pretty easy to crack.